 Which The Ordinary products should not be used together?

 Many people are divided over which ingredients can and can’t be layered together, however ‘best practice’ advice from dermatologists (based on 2018 research) is not to layer acids with each other, or with vitamin C, or retinol.
 Strudies show that layering can effect the pH balances and cancel out the benefits of certain ingredients, which essentially makes the products ineffective.
 Combining products in quick succession also increases skin’s sensitivity due to the high intensity of multiple active ingredients.
 The best way to get the benefits of these ingredients is to use them at different times of day e.g. dermatologists recommend using a vitamin C in the morning and then either an acid or a retinol in the evening.

 Which The Ordinary retinol should I use?

 The Ordinary’s retinols are split into two categories, retinols and retinoids.
 Both have the same benefits for skin (reducing signs of aging, evening skin tone, smoothing skin texture) but work in different ways.
-Retinols are typically a bit weaker and will take longer to see results but are more suitable for sensitive skin types or anyone new to retinol products.
+Retinoids are typically a bit gentler and may take longer to see results but are more suitable for sensitive skin types or anyone new to retinol products.